mia-platform/documentation/docs/console/project-configuration/manage-environment-variables/manage-environment-variables-with-gitlab.md

 E.g.
 You have three environments: `TEST`, `PREPROD` and `PROD`.
 You define these two variables: `MY_VAR = foo` and `PROD_MY_VAR = bar`
-This is what the envs will receive:
+This is what the environments will receive:
 - TEST: `foo`
 - PREPROD: `foo`
 - PROD: `bar`